 If Donald Trump displayed less appreciation or enthusiasm for the King holiday than, say, pardoning Thanksgiving turkeys, that’s no mystery or surprise.

 Each holiday event is a moment, unlikely to capture much attention in the White House during the rest of the year.

 For the rest of us, however, the King Day reminder is an alert.
 Martin Luther King, Jr., and many many others, put work behind their words on social justice, often facing great risks and paying serious penalties.
 Their heirs continue today.

 Martin Luther King died young enough and dramatically enough to be turned into an American hero, but it was neither his youth nor his death that made him heroic.

-In his rather brief public life, beginning in Montgomery at 26, and ending with his assassination at 39, King consistently displayed rhetorical brilliance (on the podium and the page), strategic acumen, and moral and physical courage.
+In his rather brief public life, beginning in Montgomery at 26, and ending with his assassination at 39, King consistently displayed rhetorical brilliance (on the podium and the page), strategic acumen, and exceptional moral and physical courage.

 The King holiday was about Martin Luther King, to be sure, but it was meant to represent far more than the man.
 King stands in for the civil rights movement and for African-American history more generally.
 I often wonder if the eloquence of the 1963 “I have a dream” speech winds up obscuring not only a man with broader goals, but a much more contested–and ambitious–movement.

 The man and the movement are ossified into an iconic image, like a statue, which locks King and the movement into the politics of 1963-1965.
 We accept King’s dream, that little children will play together, and that people will be judged by “the content of their character” (a favorite phrase on the right).

 The image, like a statue, is available for appropriation to advocates of all political stripes, and the establishment of the holiday itself represents an achievement of the civil rights movement, winning the holiday if not broader economic and social equality.